simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - RDS
     - Use Multi-AZ to make HA
     - All RDS database engines support Multi-AZ database deployment.
+    - Must enable automated backups of RDS before enabling Read Replicas
     - Using provisioned IOPS for RDS - 	100GB to 64TB size, 1000 to 64-80K IOPS
     - Can only create Read-Replicas if backups are enabled
     - Reboot with Failover, can take some time to update UI (and API) for the AZ
     - Automated backups can be optionally retained
-        - up to 35 days
+        - up to 35 days.
+    - Automated snapshots are deleted when the database is terminated by default.
+    - Manual snapshots persist even after a database is terminated.
+        - No expiration period for manual snapshots.
     - Versions
         - To find RDS version, go to DB, check Engine parameter (included version)
             - can use **aws rds describe-db-instances --region** command to find DB metadata